 Session failures are an important factor affecting user experience in most environments.
 Hence, its accuracy plays an important role in correctly measuring the overall user experience in the environment.

 Identification of user-terminated sessions is a step forward in this direction.
 It identifies sessions voluntarily terminated by users separately from failed sessions.
-The Launch Status field in the Sessions self-service view shows a
+The Launch Status field on the Sessions self-service view shows a

 User Terminated status, apart from the existing